 ANTI-REFLECTIVE (NON-GLARE) LENSES:

 Anti-reflective (AR) is a type of treatment applied to the surface of a lens to reduce reflection.
 This decreased reflection enhances the cosmetic appearance of lenses and most importantly reduces glare to the wearer.
 Glare is dramatically reduced from on-coming headlights during night time driving, computer screens, and even over-head lighting.
 Less glare means your eyes will be less tired, especially at the end of the day.
-Crizal® Avance® with Scotchgard Protector - This lens has all the benefits of an anti-reflective coating plus the best durability and scratch resistance.
+The Crizal® Avance® feature has all the benefits of an anti-reflective coating plus the best durability and scratch resistance.

 Tints are typically added to provide protection from sunlight and indoor light for individuals that have high light sensitivity.
 Lenses can be tinted in a solid color where the lens in uniformly colored.
 Gradient tints are also available for individuals that would prefer a lens that fades from dark on the top to light on the bottom.